This policy does not apply to faculty. For information about faculty discipline, see the Faculty Handbook.

 - Damaging property of the College or of another person;

-- Reporting to work while under the influence of alcohol or drugs in violation of college policy;
+- Reporting to work while under the influence of alcohol or illegal drugs in violation of college policy;

-- Falsification of time records;
+- Falsification of time records or other documents;

 - Lying in official matters;